The Tragic Story of Hicks Babies

 Hicks adoptees, their adoptive parents, and birth parents who gave up their babies or were told that they died may call to provide information on the child’s birthdate and gender.

 Whenever there’s a match between parties, the registry can arrange a meeting if everyone agrees to it.
+Dr. Hicks’ babies can reach out to Jane Blasio or opt for DNA testing.

-Taking A DNA Test
+How Can A DNA Test Help?

 In 2014, genealogy site Ancestry.com and ABC News helped around thirty suspected Hicks babies travel to Tennessee so they could take DNA tests.

 DNA testing was also done on people from McCaysville.
+Today, Hicks babies can take at-home DNA tests to find potential close relatives.

 Seven biological mothers have already come forward, and at least one Hicks baby submitted his DNA to Ancestry and found a half-sister.
+However, there are still no positive DNA matches between babies and parents on Ancestry’s database.

 What Happened To Dr. Hicks And His Associates?

+Dr. Hicks lived a fairly normal life and died of leukemia in 1972 at the age of 83.
 Since he died years before people knew about the Hicks babies, he couldn’t be held accountable for his past crimes.

-He also couldn’t provide information that may help babies find their parents or the other way around.4
+He also couldn’t provide information that may help babies find their parents or the other way around.
 People who knew about Dr. Hicks’ black market adoptions, the babies, and their birth parents may have already died as well.

 These include the nurses, his lawyer, the secretary who signed the false documents, and the sheriff who investigated his illegal abortion clinic.
+The only hope Hicks babies have of finding their biological relatives is through DNA testing and Jane Blasio’s private registry.

 Know Your DNA Reviews